 In India, the calculation of stamp duty differs from state to state.
 It also depends on the type of document for which stamp duty has to be made.

 For example: In Maharashtra, under Schedule I of the Bombay Stamp Act, documents are divided into 3 categories, as below.

 Category (i) Here, documents will have a fixed stamp duty and these include divorce, affidavit, adoption deed, memorandum of marriage, power of attorney and indemnity bond.

 Category (ii) For documents under this category, the stamp duty will be levied according to the value mentioned in the documents.
 These include agreement relating to deposit of title deeds, hypothecation, pawn, lease, clearance list, mortgage deed, and article of association.

 Category (iii) Under this category, stamp duty will be based on the value stated in the document or the market value, whichever is higher.
-Documents here include conveyance deed, gift, agreement for sale, partnership deed, transfer, development agreement and trust.
+Documents here include conveyance deed, gift, an agreement for sale, partnership deed, transfer, development agreement and trust.

 When Do You Pay Stamp Duty?

 You will have to pay stamp duty before or at the time of executing the deed for which the stamp duty has to be paid.
 So, typically you either pay the stamp duty before the day on which it is executed or on the day when you execute the deed.

 Additional Reading: Effective Ways To Reduce The Interest Cost On Your Home Loan